tskit-dev/pyslim/README.md

 ## TODO

-1. Make populations already extant in node tables propagate to individuals.

-2. Stop recording SLiM metadata for nodes that don't correspond to individuals.

 3. Save population metadata as ASCII somewhere.

-4. Check what happened to .alleles.

 5. Properly set (comma-separated) strings of mutation IDs in derived states, and set ancestral states to be ''.